- What do you sell?

 You’re in a different country from me.
 Will this affect things?

 The majority of my clients are overseas.
-That hasn’t been a problem whatsoever, and as much as I enjoy meeting face-to-face I’ve found that talking on the phone, Skype, and communicating by email can save everyone a lot time that would otherwise be spent travelling.
+As much as I enjoy meeting face-to-face, I’ve found that talking on the phone, through video calls, and communicating by email can save everyone a lot time that would otherwise be spent travelling.

 Can you help with printing?

-I’ve dealt with print companies around the world and I’m happy to offer some money-saving advice.
-Here’s a primer: 12 money-saving questions to ask before printing your promotional material.
-The comment thread is also worth a read.
+I’ve dealt with print companies around the world and I’m happy to offer moneysaving advice.
+Here’s a quick primer: Questions to ask before printing your promotional material.
+The comment thread is useful, too (thanks readers).

 How do you accept payment?

 Can you recommend other graphic designers?

 Drop me a message with any other questions.